-These examples need to be specific as well, and should absolutely be backed up with quantifiable metrics.
+These examples of MS Suite and curriculum planning excellence need to be specific as well—and backed up with quantifiable metrics.
 Numerical data will show that you’re serious and give recruiters a better idea of your positive impact.

 Metrics can take various forms, including retention rates, percentages, test score increases, and more.
 Here are some examples:

 - Improved students’ passing rates on the statewide annual English exam by 12%

 - Utilized cutting-edge educational techniques to improve student attention and retention throughout class sessions by 19%

 - Crafted performance improvement plans for underperforming students in consultation with parents and administrative staff, boosting performance by 2 letter grades on average

 - Increased average AP English exam scores by 14% with a small after-school AP club

 - Designed and implemented successful lesson and overall curriculum plans that improved average final exam scores by 16%

 Top 5 Tips gor Your English Teacher Resume

 - Try out all our resume templates to see which ones present your content in the most appealing manner.
 If things look too crowded or too spaced out after you’ve “graded” and revised your content, a template change may be a simple fix!